Rezi/svelte-gestures/README.md

 Svelte 4 projects should use svelte-gestures version 4, while older Svelte projects should use version 1.5.2 and lower.

 ## About

-It contains the most popular gestures: `pan`, `pinch`, `press`, `rotate`, `swipe`, `tap`.
+It contains the most popular gestures: `pan`, `pinch`, `press`, `rotate`, `swipe`, `tap`, `multitouch`.
 Besides that, it comes with `shapeGesture` which helps with the recognition of custom shapes declared by a set of x and y coordinates.

 Library **support additional plugins** which can add extra functionality to gestures.
-Currently there is highlight gesture plugin provided for gesture visualization.
+Currently there are `highlight` and `touch-point` gestures plugins for gesture visualization and experimental `vibrate` gesture for haptic feedback on mobile devices (works rather badly in most of browsers and phones)

 It also exposes a generic event handling core, which can be extended for your specific gesture implementation (see source code on how gestures are implemented).
 Besides above mentioned gestures, there are two more: `composedGesture` and `scroll` gestures: